firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

 These projects are:

-1. **firesim** (Default): Rocket-chip-based targets.
-These include targets with either BOOM or rocket pipelines, and should be your starting point if you're building an SoC with the Rocket-Chip generator.
+1. **firesim** (Default): rocket chip-based targets.
+These include targets with either BOOM or rocket pipelines, and should be your starting point if you're building an SoC with the Rocket Chip generator.
-2. **midasexamples**: Contains the `MIDAS example designs
+2. **midasexamples**: the `MIDAS example designs
    <https://github.com/ucb-bar/midas-examples>`_, a set of simple chisel
    circuits like GCD, that demonstrate how to use MIDAS.
 These are useful test cases for bringing up new MIDAS features.
+3. **fasedtests**: designs to do integration testing of FASED memory-system timing models.

 Projects have the following directory structure: